|

 through three main building sections, Richelieu, Sully and Denon.
 Visiting

-the Louvre to see all its massive collections is a multi-day process
+the Louvre to see all its massive collections can be a multi-day

 of the Louvre).